|File Size||4.00 KB|

 Section 2 - Discount on Dues

-• 100% for the third year of licensure and following years of licensure
+• 100% for the fifth year of licensure and following years of licensure

-If an applicant has been in practice for three or more years, regardless of their past membership status with the MCA, he or she shall be billed at 100%.
+If an applicant has been in practice for five or more years, regardless of their past membership status with the MCA, he or she shall be billed at 100%.

-If a husband and wife practice at the same address, one doctor shall pay the full assessment and the spouse shall pay half of the regular membership dues.
+If a legally married couple practice at the same address, one doctor shall pay the full assessment and the spouse shall pay half of the regular membership dues.
 This dues arrangement does not apply if either doctor is eligible for a rate reduction based upon active years of practice.

-A member doctor may qualify for a reduction in dues as an Associate if all of the following conditions are met:
+A member doctor may qualify for a reduction in dues as an Associate Doctor of Chiropractic if all of the following conditions are met: